PFCCLab/PPOCRLabel/README.md

       - `c`: After pressing, the up, down, left, and right arrow keys will move the 3rd vertex individually.
       - `v`: After pressing, the up, down, left, and right arrow keys will move the 4th vertex individually.
       - `b`: After pressing, the up, down, left, and right arrow keys will revert to the default action of moving the entire bounding box.
+    - `Bottom right` -> `Resort Positions`: Clicking this will arrange the bounding boxes in order from top to bottom and left to right.
+This is used to address the issue of manually adjusting the order after adding rectangular labels when identifying table structures.

 ### 2.2 Table Annotation